Multiplicative learning from observation-prediction ratios: Related works

 Hoang \textit{et al.} introduced ER~\citep{hoang2019network}.
 Though it originated from spin models in statistical physics, ER can be universally applied to learn the logistic regression relationship between input and output in any dataset.
 Given the data, $\{X, \hat{Y}\}$, the ER algorithm comprises forward and backward processes.
 The forward process is represented as:

-Here, the hyperbolic tangent function is used as the activation function to represent binary outputs.
+Here, the hyperbolic tangent function is used as the activation function $\sigma(S)$ to represent binary outputs.
 The backward process is defined to update the pre-activations:

 where the division is performed element-wise.
-This update is expressly designed to improve the consistency between the model’s output $Y$ and the observed output $\hat{Y}$.
-Specifically, if $\hat{Y}$ is greater than $Y$, the corresponding pre-activation increases; if $\hat{Y}$ has the opposite sign of $Y$, the pre-activation's sign is corrected accordingly.
-The adjustment factor effectively reflects the observed data $\hat{Y}$ onto the model’s expectation $Y$, which is the key principle behind the name ``Expectation Reflection.''
+This update is designed to align the predicted output $Y$ and the observed output $\hat{Y}$.
+When $\hat{Y}$ exceeds or falls below $Y$, the corresponding pre-activation increases or decreases.
+If $\hat{Y}$ and $Y$ have opposite signs, the pre-activation flips accordingly.
+This adjustment projects the observed data $\hat{Y}$ onto the model’s expectation $Y$, which is the principle underlying the name ``Expectation Reflection.''

 Another notable aspect is the unique property of the hyperbolic tangent function.
-As the pre-activation $H$ approaches zero, the expected output also approaches zero, i.e., $Y=\tanh(H)$.
+As the pre-activation $S$ approaches zero, the expected output $Y=\tanh(S)$ also approaches zero.
 This leads to a singular condition in the update equation due to division by zero.
-However, the update naturally avoids this issue thanks to the limiting behaviour of $\lim_{H\rightarrow0} \phantom{l} {H}/{\tanh(H)}=1$.
+However, the update naturally avoids this issue thanks to the limiting behaviour:

 This property ensures numerical stability, allowing smooth and reliable updates even in near-zero conditions.
-One can also obtain this property by using the error function albeit with a constant rescaling.
+One can also obtain this property by using the error function albeit with a constant rescaling~\citep{Han2021}.

-Notably, ER employs a multiplicative update rather than an additive one, enabling faster parameter optimization compared to the GD methods.
-Another key advantage of ER over GD is that it does not require hyperparameters such as a learning rate or predefined cost functions.
-This inherent property simplifies the training process, making ER a more autonomous and adaptable approach to network optimization.
+Notably, ER employs multiplicative (ratio-based) corrections rather than purely additive gradient steps, which can accelerate learning in practice.
+Moreover, ER can be implemented without the learning-rate schedules and explicit loss design typically required by gradient-descent training, leading to a simpler and more self-contained optimization procedure.

-Finally, after updating $H$ to an improved value $H^{\text{new}}$, the weight parameters are adjusted using linear regression in $H^{\text{new}}=XW^{\text{new}}$:
+Finally, after updating $S$ to an improved value $S^{'}$, the weight parameters are adjusted using linear regression in $S^{'}=X W^{'}$: